 Karolina Decker has a degree in economics and worked for large financial institutions for many years.
 In 2017, she ventured into self-employment with her start-up Finmarie.
 In seminars, individual coaching sessions and corporate training, she explains the basic rules of good investment to women - whether young or old, single or married.
 Her guiding principle: clear words instead of banker's jargon should help close the wealth gap between men and women.

-Michael Diederich, born in 1965, has been spokesman of the board of Hypo-Vereinsbank, a subsidiary of the Italian Unicredit Group, since January 2018.
-Prior to that, he was responsible for the investment banking division of the bank.
-His conviction is that investment banking must first and foremost serve corporate customers.
-Diederich is regarded as a banker of modern character: approachable, conscientious, respectful.
+Michael Diederich, born in 1965, has been CEO of Hypo-Vereinsbank, a subsidiary of the Italian UniCredit Group, since January 2018.
+Prior to that, he was responsible for the credit institution's investment banking division.
+His conviction is that investment banking must primarily serve corporate customers.

 Herbert Diess, born in 1958, is a man who never rests.
 As Chairman of the Board of Management, the mechanical engineer is radically pushing the Volkswagen Group towards electromobility, against reservations and resistance even within his own company.
 And in his private life it's similar: kite surfing, paragliding, mountain biking and of course mountaineering, he tries it all.
 And pausing on a summit, he once said, is not really his thing: because the next one is already beckoning.